states require that the electrical wiring is by

 is called Romex cable.
 12 or 14 gauge wire is used

-for most of the circuits (except dedicated 220V circuits).
+for most of the circuits (except some dedicated 220V

-near water be GFCI (Ground fault circuit interrupter)
+or potentially near water be GFCI (Ground fault circuit

-shock caused by a ground fault.An electrician and
+from electric shock caused by a ground fault.An electrician

-in about 3 days.
-Because lighting fixtures vary greatly
+ft.) in about 3 days.
+Because lighting fixtures vary

 fixtures but not purchasing them.
 A light fixture